Posted 2009, updated 2022

 It was created for an exhibition on the reinterpretation of a work of "Mille et une Nuits" by Shahla Bahrami from the City of Ottawa's Fine Art Collection.

 The images in these panels weave within the theme of lingual violence, oppression, and dominance of phonocentrism that is rampant within society.
-To experience this psychological perception, phonocentrism and linguicism must be dismantled within a viewer's mentality.
+To experience this psychological perception, phonocentrism, and linguicism within a viewer's mentality are revealed.

 Panel 1: In the image, the person's hands are handcuffed.
 Coming out of the person's red mouth scribes in small size, "a single word."
-Just for one word, hearing people applaude loudly.
+Just for one word, hearing people applaud loudly.